Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 The same data in JSON format would be longer but also can have nested values.
 CSV is flat.
 There is just one level of data stored.

 CSV is more compact than JSON it takes fewer characters to store its contents.
+This makes it possible for CSV to store more data in a smaller file.

 ## Loading Data